Killing of health workers in the Gaza war: Hospital staff

-As of late December, the number of health workers who had been killed in Gaza had surpassed the total number of health worker fatalities documented in all other conflicts worldwide last year, as well as in any individual year since 2016.
-Additionally, numerous health workers have been abducted, such as (Dr.) Muhammad Abu Salmiya, the head of Gaza's largest hospital, al-Shifa, whose whereabouts are still unknown.
-In May 2024, Adnan al-Bursh, the head of orthopedics at Al-Shifa Hospital, died in an Israeli prison after four months in detention.
+By mid-2024, cumulative deaths among healthcare professionals in Gaza had surpassed the combined total of health worker fatalities documented across all other global conflicts during 2022, as well as in any single year since 2016.
+Furthermore, dozens of medical personnel were detained by Israeli forces, including Dr. Muhammad Abu Salmiya, director of Al-Shifa Hospital, who remained held without charges for seven months until his release in July 2024.
+In May 2024, Adnan al-Bursh, head of orthopaedics at Al-Shifa Hospital, died inside an Israeli prison following four months in military detention.